 Hotel Kostelski Buk is one of the most famous and popular in Bihać, and with good reason!
 Constantly rated as fantastic, this four-star hotel is set in a beautiful location and is just 8km away from the center of town.
 The hotel sits in a lush, green, natural habitat, located right on the Una river, and is ideal for those who mainly want to chill the hell out during their stay!

 My family stayed here, and wow.
 We loved it!

 You only have to gaze out the window at the waterfall, and you’ll be impressed.
-You can keep everyone back home updated (and jealous) with what you’re seeing, via the free wifi throughout the property.
+You can keep everyone back home updated (and jealous) with what you see via the free WiFi throughout the property.

 Rooms are very modern, and all offer air conditioning, which will be a godsend during the summer months.
-You can enjoy the minibar and flatscreen TV, as well as the balcony to gaze upon the nature around you, or venture down to the on-site restaurant and bar, and be a little sociable at the same time.
-The restaurant is actually one of the star attractions of this hotel, and it served international dishes, but also some of the most delicious local choices too.
+You can enjoy the minibar and flatscreen TV, as well as the balcony to gaze upon the nature around you, or venture down to the on-site restaurant and bar and be a little sociable at the same time.
+The restaurant is actually one of the star attractions of this hotel, and it served international dishes and some of the most delicious local choices.

 Probably one of the main reasons why this hotel is so popular with visitors, aside from the stunning location, is because it literally has everything you could ever need while you’re there.
 There is free parking on site, a gym, a lively bar, a private beach area for topping up your tan, and there are family rooms on offer too.

 Do be sure to book the accommodation well in advance, as they get snapped up quite fast.
 If you do want to venture out of the hotel (always recommended), then you don’t have to go too far to find plenty to see and do.